GavriloJovanovic/stock_api/README.md

 Delete a stock.

 ### 5. `POST /stocks/profit`
 Returns most profitable buy/sell dates and total profit for a stock.
+Additionally it returns company that are more profitable in that time period.

 #### Request body: